 Place the squash in a roasting pan: Place the squash halves cut-side down in a roasting pan.

-Pour in a little water: Pour a little water in the pan, enough to cover the bottom.
-This helps the squash steam and become tender.
+Pour in a little water (optional): Pour a little water in the pan, enough to cover the bottom.
+Your squash will roast just fine without it, but I find that the water helps the squash steam and become more tender.
 You can also cover the pan with aluminum foil, if you prefer.

 Cook the squash for 30 to 45 minutes: Transfer the squash to the oven and cook for 30 to 45 minutes.
-Smaller squashes will cook more quickly than larger squashes.
+Smaller squash will cook more quickly than larger squash.
+Check the squash after 30 minutes to gauge cooking.

 Scrape out the squash: Use a fork to gently pull the squash flesh from the peel and to separate the flesh into strands.
 The strands wrap around the squash horizontally — rake your fork in the same direction as the strands to make the longest "noodles."